|

 They do not want to know that centralization

-art and science, all these being impossible in a clock-like, mechanical atmosphere.
+of art and science, all these being impossible in a clock-like, mechanical

 Emma Goldman, "What is Anarchy?"

-only political power, but also economic and social power -- will not non-violently
+not only political power, but also economic and social power -- will not

-give up that power to the people.
-Power is not a material possession that
+non-violently give up that power to the people.
+Power is not a material

 The Anarchist